 In short, many promises but nothing tangible.
 We will have to watch how this new division of New Balance develops, but perhaps they arrive a little late to the party.
 Especially compared to Under Armour and all the platforms they bought during 2015 (Endomondo, MyFitnessPal, MapMyFitness), which they have not yet taken advantage of.
 New Balance will have it much more complicated, because they are going to start from scratch.

 Orbitrec, a bicycle connected and created with 3D printers

-More than the connected part, I am interested in the manufacturing part: a frame combining carbon fibre tubes together with titanium, from a 3D printer.
-This type of manufacturing would allow us to create each bike in an absolutely personalized way, forgetting the universal moulds in which "one size fits all".
+More than the connected part, I am interested in the manufacturing part: a frame combining carbon fiber tubes with titanium, from a 3D printer.
+This type of manufacturing would allow us to create each bike in an absolutely customized way, forgetting about universal molds in which "one size fits all".

 When it comes to the sensors it integrates, or functions it promises to integrate thanks to various sensors, there is nothing that goes much beyond concepts.
 Pothole analysis, warning of proximity to dangerous areas or automatic notification when you get home.

 That said, it's the manufacturing process that's interesting.

 Emfit, the first night-time non-contact pulse variability sensor

 Emfit is the first device capable of tracking sleep through heart rate and pulse variability, doing it without contact.
 So instead of putting a sensor on you, you will put it on your bed.
 It seems that this system is one of the best options to transmit the pulse variability, anyone would say.

 Emfit monitors the quality of sleep, helping the athlete to know the recovery and stress levels, so depending on your pulse variability the next morning you will be able to know if you have recovered well from the previous day's exercise and if you are ready for a new intensity session, or it is better to take it easy.